Down Cemetery Road: Production

-Development

 The project, from the London-based 60Forty Films, was announced in April 2024 with Natalie Bailey as lead director and Morwenna Banks adapting the Mick Herron novel, and executive producer.
 Other executive producers include Jamie Laurenson, Hakan Kousetta and Tom Nash of 60Forty Films, as well as Herron, and Emma Thompson.

-Casting
+On 12 December 2025, Apple TV renewed the series for a second season.

-Emma Thompson stars as investigator Zoe Boehm alongside Ruth Wilson as Sarah Trafford (née Tucker).
+Emma Thompson stars as investigator Zoë Boehm alongside Ruth Wilson as Sarah Trafford (née Tucker).
 In August 2024, Adeel Akhtar, Nathan Stewart-Jarrett, Tom Goodman-Hill, Darren Boyd, Tom Riley, Adam Godley, Sinead Matthews, Ken Nwosu, Fehinti Balogun, and Aiysha Hart joined the cast.
 The cast also includes Ella Bruccoleri.

-Filming

-Principal photography began in Bristol in June 2024 with locations including the University of Bristol campus.
+Although the series is primarily set in and around Oxford, and many of the outside scenes were filmed in that city, principal photography began in Bristol in June 2024 with locations including the University of Bristol campus.
 Filming also took place in Bishops Lydeard railway station and Street, Somerset.

 Release

 The series debuted on Apple TV on 29 October 2025, with the first two episodes and the rest debuting on a weekly basis until the finale on 10 December.